-Factor in Security Master's device protection tools - in particular, AppLock - and the app generally does a good job of keeping your device (and data) safe from harm.
+Factor in Security Master's device protection tools - in particular, AppLock - and the app generally does a reasonable job of keeping your device (and data) safe from harm.

-Security Master is a bulky suite with some very average tools, but the antivirus is accurate and the app locker is also worth having.
-Give it a try, but watch out for deceptive ads.
+Security Master is a bulky suite with some very average tools and more ads than we'd like, but the antivirus is accurate, and the app locker is also worth having.
+Give it a try.

 - We've also highlighted the best Android antivirus